NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Steel Skin.md

 **Prerequisites** trained in Survival; Sentinel Dedication
 * * *
 You wear your armor like a second skin, taking comfort in the protection it offers.
-You don't become [[Conditions/Fatigued|Fatigued]] if you sleep while wearing armor.
+You don't become [[Fatigued|Fatigued]] if you sleep while wearing armor.

 *Source: Pathfinder Player Core 2*
 *ORC*